 - Sellers with 400 or more transactions over the past 3 months are evaluated on their transactions with US buyers from the last 3 calendar months.
 For all other sellers, the rate is calculated from transactions with US buyers over the last 12 calendar months.

-- Any case or return that is referred to eBay or PayPal for review and is found in your favor — or found to be no fault of the buyer or seller — won't count against your performance rating.
+- Any case or return that is referred to eBay for review and is found in your favor — or found to be no fault of the buyer or seller — won't count against your performance rating.

 - To become a Top Rated Seller, you must meet higher requirements than those above.